pymc-devs/pytensor/doc/library/index.rst

 API Documentation
 =================

-This documentation covers Aesara module-wise.
+This documentation covers Pytensor module-wise.
 This is suited to finding the Types and Ops that you can use to build and compile expression graphs.

 Modules